cdrage/containerfiles/INTRO.md

 Below is a general overview (with instructions) on each Docker container I use.
 This is automatically generated from the comments that I have left in each `Dockerfile`.

-Here be dragons (although open up an issue if you see an error!).
+Open an issue if there's a problem with a container!